 First licensed in 1976.
 My interest in electronics goes back to the teenage years.
 Joined the Navy Reserve while still in high school, later attended Electronics

-Technician Class "A" School at Great Lakes, Illinois and went on to service various radar and communications equipment aboard US Navy radar picket ships.
-In 1965, while at sea, I studied for a Conditional Class
+Technician Class "A" School at Great Lakes, Illinois and went on to service various radar and communications equipment aboard US Navy radar picket ships operating in the Southern Ocean south of

-computer service(s) business from where I retired after nearly 40 years, but went back to the field as a consultant for 5 more
+computer service(s) business from where I retired after nearly 40 years, but went back as a consultant for 5 more years.

-While living in Arlington, Texas, I went to the FCC office in Dallas and sat outside the testing room on the hard wooden bench, waiting to be
+While living in Arlington, Texas, took the Advanced Class test at the FCC office in Dallas, sat outside the testing room on the hard wooden bench, waiting to be

 called by the examiner.
 Back then the tests were administered by 2 "steely eyed FCC examiners" (as Wayne Greene, W2NSD, described them).
 They first administered the CW receiving and sending test,

 then handed you the written test documents.
-As I sat for the written test among 20 some odd other people one of the examiners yelled out "Spinelli you passed the CW test".
+As I sat for the written test among 20+ other people one of the examiners yelled out "Spinelli you passed the CW test".
 A lot different than

 today's "high touch" testing process.
-I can also remember waiting for my ticket to arrive in the mail with my first callsign.
+I can also remember waiting for my ticket to arrive in the mail with my first call sign.
 Of course, The Little Print Shop would send you sample QSL cards

-Past callsigns are: WB5WFD, WD6DLK, and KE6LT,Â also hold VK2IXC and ZL1NA
+Past call signs are: WB5WFD, WD6DLK, and KE6LT,Â also hold VK2IXC and ZL1NA